Compressed decision problems in hyperbolic groups

 Consider a variable $A$ such that $\rho(A) = B[:i]$; the case that $\rho(A) = B[i:]$ is dealt with analogously.
 We consider variables in order of \emph{increasing} height; so the algorithm is bottom-up.
 By induction we may assume that no cut operator occurs in the right-hand side of any variable $C$ with height less than that of $A$.

 We now must eliminate the cut operator in $\rho(A)$.
 In so doing, we add at most $\mu$ new variables to the tether-cut program.
 Moreover the height of the tether-cut program after the cut elimination will still be bounded by $\mu$.
 Hence, the final tethered program will have at most $\mu \cdot |V|$ variables.
-In addition, every right-hand side of the final program will have length at most $2\zeta + 1$.
-This maximum may occur in Case~\ref{sub-near-back}, below.
-Thus, its size will be polynomially bounded.
+In addition, the bit length of every new right-hand side will be polynomially bounded in the input length.
+Thus, the size of the final tethered program will be polynomially bounded in the input length.